habitat-sh/habitat/README.md

 Historically, we build our applications as a conglomeration of upstream artifacts.
 We have the operating system we used, which provides all of our build (and often run) time dependencies.
-We then layer in the specific application (either one we wrote ourselves, or a version of someone elses software), and then we layer in the details of how to configure and manage that application within its environment (with something like Chef).
+We then layer in the specific application (either one we wrote ourselves, or a version of someone else's software), and then we layer in the details of how to configure and manage that application within its environment (with something like Chef.)
 Much of the complexity in the configuration layer comes from dealing with the large variety in the upstream - with no consistent way to express what it means to be well managed, we are forced to provide one.